bshardi/youwonswag/README.md

 youwonswag
 ==========

-My meteor app for youwonswag.com
+My meteor app for www.youwonswag.com, can be seen at youwonswag.meteor.com